Elizabeth Taber Library

 Meeting Room Policy

-Requests for meeting room spaces are limited to two requests a month, after than patrons may use the space on a first come first serve basis.
+Requests for meeting room spaces are limited to two requests a month, after which patrons may use the space on a first come first serve basis.

 The library meeting room space can safely accommodate up to 15 people without tables, 8-10 people with library folding tables in use.